Slugify a string

 In this post, we’ll take a quick look at how to slugify a string in Swift, which is nice if you want to generate tags, web urls etc.

-One such use-case that I’ve had myself, was when I created an app where users could apply custom tags to items.
+I had this need when I created an app where users could apply custom tags to items.
 It allowed free typing, then converted the string to a valid tag once the user tapped return.

-Another situation where it’s common to slugify strings is when you want to create valid urls.
+Another situation where it’s common to slugify strings is to create valid urls.
 You can for instance see this in action by inspecting the url of this post, where the date is slugified.

 To slugify a string, we can split the string based on a custom set of allowed characters, then join the split components using a custom separator: